U.S. Chamber sues over Trump's H-1B work visa fee

 Separately, the administration proposed formally overhauling the system to favour "higher skilled" and "higher paid" applicants, saying the move would better serve the "Congressional intent" for the H-1B system.

-"By making this process prohibitively expensive, this order … is effectively telling the world’s brightest graduates to take their skills elsewhere, undermining our universities, businesses and long-term competitiveness," said Todd Schulte, president of the advocacy group FWD.us.
+"This order … is effectively telling the world’s brightest graduates to take their skills elsewhere, undermining our universities, businesses and long-term competitiveness," said Todd Schulte, president of the advocacy group FWD.us.

 Staff chat at the front desk of the Amazon office in the Manhattan borough of New York, New York, U.S., May 1, 2019.
 REUTERS/Carlo Allegri